 We've gotten the question several times, "What is a GMO?"
 While we've enlisted plenty of experts who've provided insights on what they are, whether they're dangerous, why they're not labeled, how they impact the environment, why they're banned in some countries, and whether they cause allergies, we've not actually shown a picture of what they look like.
 Now, we've got pictures!

 Have you seen Pinterest posts about storing lettuce in a jar to keep it fresh?
 One post claims lettuce in a jar will never go brown!
 Will storing lettuce in a jar really extend its shelf life?
 Is it safe?

 Explore the chia seed’s journey from food of the Aztec gods to Chia Pets to nutrient-packed whole food containing omega-3 fatty acids, carbohydrates, protein, fiber, antioxidants and calcium.

 Lynn Grieger is a registered dietitian on a mission: empowering people to achieve their fitness, nutrition, health and wellness goals.

-Keith R. Schneider, PhD, is a Professor, Food Science and Human Nutrition, University of Florida.
-To get to know Dr. Schneider, Best Food Facts asked him a few questions.
+Wayne Parrott, PhD, is a Professor in the Department of Crop and Soil Sciences in the College of Agricultural & Environmental Sciences at the University of Georgia.
+To get to know Dr. Parrott, Best Food Facts asked him a few questions.